SrujanaKonkala/NYC-School-Bus-Breakdown-Delay-Analysis/README.md

 ## Objectives
 The analysis addressed three primary operational questions:
 1.  **Common Reasons:** What are the most frequent causes of delays and breakdowns?
-2.** Vendor Performance:**How do delay times vary by bus company and borough?
+2.  **Vendor Performance:** How do delay times vary by bus company and borough?
 3.  **Temporal Trends:** Is there a correlation between the day of the week and incident frequency?

 ## Data Dictionary